Finite Admixture Models: a Bridge with Stochastic Geometry and Choquet Theory: Conclusion

 \section{Conclusion}

-There are two key ideas in this paper.
-The first one is that we can use techniques from stochastic convex geometry on the growth rate of the expected number of extrema of random polytopes to provide insight into the asymptotic growth rate of the expected number of mixture components in a finite admixture model.
-We prove that the expected number of identifiable mixture components increases at the rate of $(\log n)^{J-1}$ where $J$ is the dimension of the Euclidean space we work with, and $n$ is the amount of data points we collect.
-We also provide a central limit theorem for the distributions of the number of extrema.
-The other key concept is that we can retrieve admixture weights using techniques from Choquet theory.
-In particular, we show that if the convex hull $\mathcal{K}_M$ generated by the identifiable elements of the finite mixture model is a simplex, a P\'olya tree posterior always recovers the Choquet measure for $\pi_i$, for any $\pi_i \in \mathcal{K}_M$.
-It does so with the proper minimax rate.
-We also give an algorithm to find the richest cheap admixture model.
+In this paper there are two key ideas.
+The first one is that we can use techniques from stochastic convex geometry on the growth rate of the expected number of extremal elements of random polytopes to provide insights into the asymptotic growth rate of the expected number of identifiable admixture components.
+We prove that the expected number of identifiable components grows at rate $(\log n)^{J-1}$ where $J$ is the dimension of the Euclidean space we work with.
+We also show that the number of identifiable admixture components concentrates around its expected value, and we provide a central limit theorem for its distribution.
+The other key concept is that we can retrieve the identifiable admixture weights using techniques from Choquet theory.
+In particular, we show that if the convex hull $\mathcal{K}_M$ generated by the identifiable admixture components is a simplex, we can apply Glivenko-Cantelli to recover the identifiable admixture weights.
+We also give an algorithm to estimate the richest cheap finite admixture model.

-An interesting open question is whether there are other instances in Bayesian inference where coupling results from stochastic geometry on extremal sets with results in Choquet theory allows to develop novel analyses, insights, models, or algorithms.